benji6/virtual-audio-graph/README.md

 ### Instantiating a new virtual-audio-graph

 The constructor takes an object with two properties:
-- `audioContext`: an instance of AudioContext
+- `audioContext`: an instance of AudioContext, if not provided then a new AudioContext will be created, this is best avoided as the number which can be created is limited
-- `destination`: a valid AudioNode destination e.g. audioContext.destination or audioContext.createGain()
+- `destination`: a valid AudioNode destination e.g. audioContext.destination or audioContext.createGain(), if not provided then the audioContext destination will be used

 ### virtualAudioGraph.update